-I began my part-time public practice of Christian Science healing in 1999.
-At that time I was also in high tech, but I left high tech and began the full-time public practice of Christian Science in May 2006.
-I have been Christian Science Journal listed since September of 2006.
-I am a member of The First Church of Christ, Scientist in Boston, MA USA, and also a local branch Church of Christ, Scientist.
+I began a part-time public practice of Christian Science healing in 1999.
+At that time, I also worked in high tech.
+In 2006, I left high tech and began a full-time public practice of Christian Science and have been Christian Science Journal listed since September of 2006.
+I am a member of The First Church of Christ, Scientist in Boston, MA USA, and, also, a local branch Church of Christ, Scientist.

 Before I became a Christian Science Practitioner, I worked in high tech for 29 years.
 My positions ranged from COBOL and Fortran programmer for American Guidance Service in Minnesota to Director of Software Engineering for Packard Bell NEC in Massachusetts.
 I was also a PMP Certified Project Manager and a Microsoft Certified Professional.
-I worked for many years managing software and hardware development projects, most recently for Vibren Technologies, an NEC Company, in Massachusetts.
+I worked for many years managing software and hardware development projects.
+My final job in high tech was for Vibren Technologies, an NEC Company, in Massachusetts.